MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/install-sign-in-hololens-app.md

 3. Air tap **About**.

-## Open and sign in to HoloLens for the first time
+## Open and sign in for the first time

 After ensuring that your [!include[pn-hololens](../includes/pn-hololens.md)] is correctly calibrated, you can open the [!include[pn-hololens](../includes/pn-hololens.md)] application.